farwayer/picofly/README.md

   - simple API: just modify data, magic will take care of the rest!
   - unified state: no _state-for-reading_ and _state-for-writing_

-⚛️ **React**
+⚛️ **React & React Native**
   - **hooks** and **selectors**
   - modern React 18 `useSyncExternalStore` to improve performance with concurrent rendering
+  - plays amazing with React Native's New Architecture and Fabric Renderer (highly recommended)
   - state is locked during rendering to avoid subtle errors

 🔋 **Charged**